-On the other end of the spectrum, low pressure of the blood is called hypotension.
+Low blood pressure is called hypotension on the other end of the spectrum.
 When hypertension and hypotension are compared, the former is always given more weight.
-With that said though, it is important to make the point that hypotension similarly brings along a variety of problems and complications.
+That said, it is essential to make the point that hypotension similarly brings various problems and complications.

-Furthermore, new discoveries are being made each and every day.
+Furthermore, discoveries are being made each day.
 For instance, research recently found links between hypotension and suicidal thoughts.

 Medical Conditions and Life Choices

-Just like hypertension, there are many factors that contribute to hypotension.
+Just like hypertension, many factors contribute to hypotension.
 These could be as mundane as body position and as serious as underlying medical conditions.

-Things like how long a person is standing, or suddenly standing from a seated or lying position are enough to cause pressure to drop.
-Also included here are a person’s diet, stress, and even just the time of day.
+Things like how long a person is standing or suddenly standing from a seated or lying position are enough to cause pressure to drop.
+Also included are a person’s diet, stress, and even the time of day.
 Medications such as antidepressants and those for Parkinson’s are just a couple that contributes to hypotension.

 Conditions and Vitamins

 Pre-existing conditions such as pregnancy and heart conditions can also cause hypotension.
-One very common condition is not having enough fluids in the body.
+One widespread condition is not having enough fluids in the body.

 The most common effects of hypotension include being dizzy, feeling weak, and fainting.
 This is the reason why hypertension seems to be taken more seriously.

-While initially not as serious as the effects of hypertension, it needs to be taken into context.
+While initially not as severe as the effects of hypertension, it needs to be considered.
 If a person faints while walking or when driving, it could cause serious injuries or even death.

 On paper, hypertension or high pressure takes the cake.
-However, both high and low blood pressure need to be treated seriously, especially since it affects everyone as they get older.
+However, high and low blood pressure needs to be treated seriously, especially since it affects everyone as they age.

 Caution is always the best approach to living a long and healthy life.
-Taking care of one’s body, eating the right food, and avoiding stress contribute greatly to controlling one’s blood pressure.
+Taking care of one’s body, eating the right food, and avoiding stress contribute significantly to controlling one’s blood pressure.

 If you or a loved one start to experience any of the symptoms listed above, consult a doctor immediately.